OpenStackOnRaPi/ostackinstall/README.md

 # OpenStack on Raspberry Pi
-In this repo we describe how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.
+In this repo we describe how to install OpenStack on Raspberry Pi cluster using Kolla-Ansible.

 Note: currently, only Raspberry Pi 4B and Kolla-Ansible/OpenStack release 2023.1 can be used.
 Newer versions of Kolla-Ansible and RPi 5 can not be recommended at the time of this writing (Dec.
 2024) for problems with virtualization.
 There seem to be incompatibilities between the RPi platform and qemu/libvirt and/or lack of support for RPi5 in qemu.
 Therefore do not use the parts in this guide that relate to release other than 2023.1.